australias-best-silo-art

 Credit: Annette Green

-Mr Ron started researching the jetty jumping and came across an image that would form the basis of the silo mural.
-The image was taken by a local photographer Robert Lang, in January 2014, of local boys Eli Carmody and Morris Webb jumping off the Tumby Bay jetty on a very hot summer’s afternoon.
+Martin Ron started by researching jetty jumping and came across an image that would form the basis of the silo art.
+The image was taken by a local photographer Robert Lang, of local boys Eli Carmody and Morris Webb jumping off the Tumby Bay jetty on a very hot summer’s afternoon.

 Kimba